lsst-sqre/sqr-037/index.rst

 - Create a Google Cloud Identity domain with mandatory two-factor authentication for access to SQuaRE services running at Google
 - Apply all of the Kubernetes cluster hardening measures recommended by Google
-- Research and apply Kubernetes best practices for service configuration
+- Add a ``PodSecurityPolicy`` and hardening configuration to SQuaRE services
 - Consolidate application hosting environments
 - Ingest security logs from cloud hosting providers
 - Define normal administrative activity and begin alerting on unexpected privileged actions